- Movie Reviews

 No gambling content found in the levels played

-This privacy check of ABCMouse.com was completed by AppCensus on 22 October 2021.
+This privacy check of ABCMouse.com was received from AppCensus on 22 October 2021.

 This review of ABCMouse.com was completed by the Australian Council on Children and the Media (ACCM) on 1 November 2021.